Central Park Tower: Former buildings

 In the 20th century, the area was part of Manhattan's "Automobile Row", a stretch of Broadway extending mainly between Times Square at 42nd Street and Sherman Square at 72nd Street.
-Before the first decade of the 20th century, the area was occupied mostly by equestrian industries and was described by The New York Times as "thoroughly lifeless".
+Before the first decade of the 20th century, the area was occupied mostly by horse-related industries and was described by The New York Times as "thoroughly lifeless".
 By 1907, the Times characterized this section of Broadway as having "almost a solid line of motor vehicle signs all the way from Times Square to Sherman Square".
 In the late 1900s and early 1910s, several large automobile showrooms, stores, and garages were built on Broadway, including the United States Rubber Company building at 5 Columbus Circle and the Demarest and Peerless Company showrooms at 224 West 57th Street.

 On the western side of the building's base is the 12-story facade of the former 1780 Broadway, which formerly contained the B. F. Goodrich Company showroom.
 There was also an 8-story building at 225 West 57th Street, which contained the Stoddard-Dayton showroom.
-Both structures were built in 1909 to designs by Howard Van Doren Shaw, and they shared a freight elevator.
+Both structures were built in 1909 to designs by Howard Van Doren Shaw in collaboration with the Manhattan firm of Waid and Willauer.
+The two buildings shared a freight elevator.
 1780 Broadway was one of the most visible buildings on Automobile Row because of the site's elevated topography, and it was leased to various automotive firms during the early 20th century.
 Goodrich came to own both 1780 Broadway and 225 West 57th Street; when the company sold the structures in 1928, they were collectively called the "Goodrich Building".
 A single-story annex was built for the Lincoln Art Theatre in 1962–1964, and the Goodrich Building became a supermarket in the 1990s before being acquired by Central Park Tower's developer, the Extell Development Company, in 2006.
 In addition, the Hard Rock Cafe and Broadway Dance Center occupied the structure at 221 West 57th Street before that building was purchased by Extell, also in 2006.